snehajhait/Global-Beauty-Cosmetics-Trends-2024/README.md

 A data-driven analysis and interactive dashboard project uncovering global beauty and cosmetics trends using Python and Power BI.

 ## 📊 Project Overview
-This project aims to explore worldwide trends in beauty and cosmetic product usage using the dataset **“Top Beauty & Cosmetics Worldwide 2024”**.
+This project explores worldwide beauty and cosmetic product usage trends using the dataset **“Top Beauty & Cosmetics Worldwide 2024.
 The project involves both in-depth Python analysis and advanced visual storytelling using Power BI.

 ## 🔧 Tools & Technologies Used
 - Python (Pandas, Matplotlib, Seaborn)